Bikatr7/Kai/SPEC.md

 parseInt : String -> Maybe Int  // "42" -> Just 42, "abc" -> Nothing
 toString : Int -> String        // 42 -> "42"
-show : a -> String             // Any value to string representation
+show : a -> String             // Any value to string representation discard : a -> Unit             // Evaluates and discards any value, returns ()
 ```

 ### List Functions